 The standards set forth in this chapter are based on established procedures and/or NAIC models, not on the laws and regulations of any specific jurisdiction.
 This handbook is a guide to assist examiners in the examination process.
 Since it is based on NAIC models, use of the handbook should be adapted to reflect each state's own laws and regulations with appropriate consideration for any bulletins, audit procedures, examination scope and the priorities of examination.
-Further important information on this and how to use this handbook is included in the Foreward section of the handbook.
+Further important information on this and how to use this handbook is included in Chapter 1-Introduction.